PiD: NVIDIA Pixel Diffusion for Fast High Resolution Image Decoding

 What PiD Does

-PiD removes the VAE from this step.
+PiD removes the VAE from the decode step.
 A sigma aware adapter injects noise corrupted versions of the source latent into the diffusion process, conditioning each denoising step on the latent content.
 Four inference steps via DMD2 distillation complete the decode.

 Speed and Resolution Numbers